Politics of Egypt

 The politics of Egypt takes place within the framework of a republican semi-presidential system of government.
 The current political system was established following the 2013 Egyptian military coup d'état, and the takeover of President Abdel Fattah el-Sisi.
 In the current system, the President is elected for a six-year term.
-He can appoint up to 5 percent of the parliament.
 Furthermore, the President has the power to dissolve Parliament through Article 137.

 The Parliament of Egypt is the oldest legislative chamber in Africa and the Middle East.
 The unicameral Parliament has the ability to impeach the President through Article 161.
 With 2020 elections to the new Senate, the chamber became bicameral.

 Presidency

 The position was created after the Egyptian Revolution of 1952; Mohammed Naguib was the first to hold the position.
 Before 2005, the Parliament chose a candidate for the presidency and the people voted, in a referendum, whether or not they approved the proposed candidate for president.
 After the Egyptian Revolution of 2011, a new presidential election was held 2012, it was the first free and fair elections in Egypt's political history.
+The Muslim Brotherhood declared early 18 June 2012, that its candidate, Mohamed Morsi, won the election.
 After a wave of public discontent with autocratic excesses of the Muslim Brotherhood government of President Mohamed Morsi; the beginning of July 2013 marked the onset of the 2013 Egyptian coup d'état, following the decision of General Abdel Fattah el-Sisi, to remove Morsi from office and suspend the constitution of 2012.
 El-Sisi was then elected head of state in the 2014 presidential election.
 On 8 June 2014, Abdel Fatah el-Sisi was officially sworn in as Egypt's new president.

-The Article 133 of Egypt's constitution of 2012 determines a 4-year period of presidential mandate, to which the candidate can only be re-elected once.
+Article 133 of Egypt's constitution of 2012 determines a 4-year period of presidential mandate, to which the candidate can only be re-elected once.
 According to the document, to be eligible the candidate “must be Egyptian born to Egyptian parents, must have carried no other citizenship, must have civil and political right, cannot be married to a non-Egyptian,” and not be younger than 40 Gregorian years.

-The Article 146 declares the president of being the Supreme Commander of the Armed Forces.
-However, to declare war or to send armed forces outside state territory the president must consult the National Defense Council likewise have the approval's majority of the MPs.
+Article 146 declares the president to be the Supreme Commander of the Armed Forces.
+However, to declare war or to send armed forces outside state territory, the president must consult the National Defense Council and have the approval of the majority of the MPs.

 In April 2019, Egypt's parliament extended presidential terms from four to six years.

 A constitutional referendum was held in Egypt from 20 to 22 April 2019, with overseas voting taking place between 19 and 21 April.
 The proposed changes allowed President Abdel Fattah el-Sisi to remain in power until 2030; under the previous version of the constitution, he would have been barred from contesting the next elections, set to take place in 2022.
 The changes were approved by 88.83% of voters who voted, with a 44% turnout.